PolymeshAssociation/polymesh-portal/README.md

 - Displays POLYX token balances, account status, identity ID, signing key details, transaction history, and asset transfer history.
 - Allows sending/receiving POLYX and removal of signing keys.

+#### Staking Page

+- Perform staking actions such as bonding tokens and nominating node operators to stake your POLYX with.
+- View details of your staking account.
+- View chain information related to staking.
+- View and download staking reward history.

 #### Portfolio Page

 - Efficiently manage Fungible and Non-fungible assets and customize portfolios.